jerry-sky/personal-notebook/languages/deutsch/text-analysis/merkel-lehnt-erneute-grenzschließungen-ab.md

 ### Übersetzt nach Englisch

-The primer minister of Bayern Markus Söder (CSU) demanded from the federal government clear guidelines for the vacation returnees.
+The prime minister of Bayern Markus Söder (CSU) demanded from the federal government clear guidelines for the vacation returnees.
 Looking at the currently beginning holiday season, Söder said, “the federal government should now once again clearly issue a holiday recommendation.”